ringarochkryss/artstore/README.md

 11. Remove one item from chart
 12. Go back and add another item to the chart
 13. Continue to checkout
-14. Buy items with 555 dummy creditcard (= a non working card)
+14. Buy items with dummy 555 creditcard (= a non working card)
 15. Notice alert
 16. Buy items with 42x8 dummy creditcard (=a working card)
-17. Notice if message pops up with thank you for your purchase
+17. Notice if the message pops up with thank you for your purchase
 18. Notice if you get back to the Art Store site

 ##### Login